 How A Report Writing Course Can Tame Big Data

-Once upon a time, there was a warning was that big brother could be watching.report-writing-course-image
+Once upon a time, there was a warning that Big Brother could be watching.

-Well, today big data is doing his job.
+Well, today, big data is doing its job.
 Big data is everywhere all the time.
-Gartner, the information research technology and advisory company posits:
+Gartner, the information research technology and advisory company, posits:

 Big data is high-volume, high-velocity, high-variety information assets that demand cost-effective, innovative forms of information processing for enhanced insight and decision making.